 Research indicates a strong correlation between high CNI scores and hospital admission rates.
 Residents who live in areas with the highest need were twice as likely to experience preventable hospitalization for manageable conditions (i.e. ear infections, pneumonia...).

 ZIP Code-specific CNI scores are outlined in the following table.
-Note that much of the service area (with the exception of the westernmost ZIP Codes) scores in the highest need categories.
+Note that nearly all of the service area ZIP Codes fall within the highest need category.